 Scholars’ learning experiences are made relevant through well-planned school field trips and educational tours.
+For example:

-Kindergarten scholars visit the zoo.
+Kindergarten scholars have visited the zoo.

 Year 1 - a trip to Boston, Massachusetts where scholars see history come alive at the Boston Harbor and other Boston-area historical buildings and sites.